 The distant cousin to sanitariums, Tucson-based Canyon Ranch and Miraval Arizona are two of the premier destination spas in the United States.
 The idea behind both is to treat the individual holistically, by healing from the inside out.

 Canyon Ranch was the first to make this leap in 1978, when the spa’s founder, Mel Zuckerman, made the decision to live a more healthful life.
 Just a year later, Zuckerman shared the secrets to his transformation by opening the doors to the all-inclusive Canyon Ranch.
-It was a first-of-its-kind wellness resort, drawing upon western and eastern cultural beliefs to establish and treat each person’s overall health, spirit, fitness, nutrition and beauty.
+It was a first-of-its-kind wellness resort, drawing upon Western and Eastern cultural beliefs to establish and treat each person’s overall health, spirit, fitness, nutrition and beauty.
 While the resort has grown in popularity (and now has a total of four locations), its core values have remained consistent – each person sets an intention upon arrival, which guides their custom itinerary through spa treatments, classes and activities throughout their stay.

 Less than 20 years after Canyon Ranch’s inception, Miraval was founded with the intent of restoring balance in its guests’ hectic lives.
 At this one-of-a-kind resort, visitors check their electronics at the door and focus solely on their journey ahead.
 Rich activities like aerial yoga, ziplining and the trademarked Miraval Equine Experience are sprinkled in with spa treatments and nutrition courses.

 It’s not just Tucson’s destination spas that are preaching the benefits of holistic medicine, however.
 The University of Arizona’s Andrew Weil Center for Integrative Medicine was the first program of its kind.
 Founded in 1994, the program espouses the benefits of integrative medicine through a consortium with Duke University and University of Massachusetts, residency program, fellowship and global training program.
-Weil’s success in promoting integrative medicine led him to found True Food Kitchen, a restaurant that utilizes whole foods and local ingredients in menu items that are both appealing and healthful.
+Weil’s success in promoting integrative medicine led him to found True Food Kitchen, a restaurant that utilizes whole foods and local ingredients opening this fall with menu items that are both appealing and healthful.